not-official/insurance-data-layer/README.md

 - representative and edge-case tests pass;
 - validation report contains zero invalid records;
 - no source-specific field leaks into the canonical model.

-## Next phase

-After the product owner approves the unresolved mappings in the glossary, add the PostgreSQL schema and an idempotent loader.
-Embedding/chunk generation should come only after exact structured facts and source clauses have separate storage paths.